Church Software Transparency

 The Scale of Control

-Private equity firms have quietly executed one of the most comprehensive consolidations in church technology history.
+Private equity firms and public company acquirers have quietly executed one of the most comprehensive consolidations in church technology history.
 What started as independent, ministry-focused companies are now profit-extraction vehicles controlled by Wall Street investors.
+Last updated March 2026.

 🎯 Private Equity Control Map